galaxyproject/training-material/topics/single-cell/tutorials/scrna-seurat-pbmc3k/tutorial.md

 > > <solution-title></solution-title>
 > > 1.
 As with many decisions in single cell analysis, there isn't an exact method for deciding how many PCs we should use.
 The elbow in our plot appears to be around PC9-10, so we'll use 10 dimensions in this tutorial, but you could justifiably choose anywhere between about PC7 to PC12 on the basis of this plot.
 It is usually better to err on the higher side than to get rid of PCs that might be useful.
 Sometimes it is worth repeating the analysis with different numbers of PCs to see how it affects the results.
 > > As always, it is also important to consider biology when making your decision.
 In this case, an expert might have spotted that the genes strongly associated with PCs 12 and 13 are known markers for certain rare subtypes of immune cells (e.g. MZB1 is a marker for plasmacytoid Dendritic cells).
 However, these cells are so rare that we're unlikely to find many in a dataset of this size, so these PCs might not be that useful here.
 In a larger dataset or one that was enriched for these cell types, we might decide to include these PCs in our analysis because of these genes.
 Since we only have 2700 cells, we can't be sure that this is a true biological signal rather than just noise, so we'll stick with the top 10 PCs.
 > > It's also worth noting that we calcualted 50 PCs earlier, but only plotted 30 of them here as we wouldn't expect to need all 50 to explain this small dataset (especially after seeing the weaker patterns in those later heatmaps) - if we didn't see a clear bend in this plot, we could try plotting all 50 PCs instead.
+We plotted all 50 after running SCTransfrom as we expect to be able to use more PCs in this case.
 > {: .solution}
 {: .question}